Is Lent Biblical? Where is Lent in the Bible?

 “The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons.
 Such teachings come through hypocritical liars, whose consciences have been seared as with a hot iron.
 They forbid people to marry and order them to abstain from certain foods, which God created to be received with thanksgiving by those who believe and who know the truth.
 For everything God created is good, and nothing is to be rejected if it is received with thanksgiving.” —1 Timothy 4:1-4

 This passage really made me stop and think, because it seems very anti-Lent on the initial reading.
-But a little understanding into the history of what was going on in the Church at that time helps clear it up:
+But a little understanding of the history of the Church helps clear it up:

 So first, it’s important to understand that when Paul wrote his letter to Timothy, he was writing to a specific person in a specific situation at a specific time.